life-exe/UnrealOpenAIPlugin/Doxygen/README.md

 ### How to set up default services

-I use free API fro services.
+I use free API for services.
 But you need to create accounts to get API keys.

 1. Weather serivces: https://weatherstack.com.
 Once your account is created, you will find `API Access Key` on your dashboard.
 2. News service: https://newsapi.org.
 Once your account is created, you will find `API Key` on your dashboard.